-Workers Compensation and Psychological Injuries in Queensland
+Handling Workers’ Compensation and Psychological Injuries in Queensland

 Are you seeking compensation for a work-induced psychological injury?
-Properly navigating psychological injury workers compensation is crucial.
+Properly navigating psychological injury workers’ compensation is crucial.
 In this article, we discuss psychological injuries, workers’ compensation, and how you can claim compensation with professional legal help.

-• Psychological injuries in the workplace can result in conditions like depression, PTSD, and anxiety, which are eligible for workers’ compensation; prompt recognition is key to timely intervention and psychological health is essential for organisational productivity.
+- Psychological injuries in the workplace can result in conditions like depression, PTSD, and anxiety, which are eligible for workers’ compensation; prompt recognition is key to timely intervention and psychological health is essential for organisational productivity.

-• Workers’ compensation for psychological injuries requires establishing work-related causation and includes benefits such as wage replacement and possible lump sum settlements for serious cases; navigating the complex claims process often necessitates legal guidance.
+- Workers’ compensation for psychological injuries requires establishing work-related causation and includes benefits such as wage replacement and possible lump sum settlements for serious cases; navigating the complex claims process often necessitates legal guidance.

-What is a psychological injury in the workplace?
+What is a workplace psychological injury?

 Psychological injuries can cause significant disruptions to an individual’s life, affecting their mental health and overall well-being.
 More often than not, these injuries result in extended time off work, adding to their complexity due to factors such as personal circumstances or stressful life events.
 Moreover, the stigma surrounding mental health in the workplace tends to exacerbate these issues, leading to bullying, harassment, and potentially discriminatory attitudes towards workers struggling with mental health challenges.

-What causes psychological injuries?
+What causes a psychological injury at work?

 The causes of psychological injuries in the workplace are varied and often complex.
 Workplace bullying and harassment are significant causes of psychological injuries, leading to conditions such as:

-• post-traumatic stress disorder
+- Post-traumatic stress disorder

 These instances of hostile behaviour can create a toxic work environment, causing immense stress and potentially leading to serious mental health issues.